dzerrenner/mqtt-lightify/README.md

     bridge = MqttLightify(broker_address=BROKER_ADDRESS, bridge_address=BRIDGE_ADDRESS)
     bridge.start(loop_forever=True)

-If the `loop_forever` is provided, this basically calls the same method on the mqtt client and waits for keyboard interrupt.
+If `loop_forever` is provided, this basically calls the same method on the mqtt client and waits for keyboard interrupt.
 If its not provided, the method calls `loop_start` on the mqtt client and returns.
 This can be used to integrate the bridge in your own programs.
 The event loop runs until the `stop` method is called or the program ends.